Bayesian Incentive-Compatible Bandit Exploration: Related work

 Our detail-free algorithm builds on \emph{Hoeffding races} \citep{Races-nips93,Races-AIrev97}, a well-known technique in reinforcement learning.
 Its incarnation in the context of MAB is also known as \emph{active arms elimination} \citep{EvenDar-icml06}.

-The general setting for the black-box reduction is closely related to three prominent directions in the work on MAB: contextual bandits, MAB with partial monitoring, and MAB with budgeted exploration.
+The general setting for the black-box reduction is closely related to three prominent directions in the work on MAB: contextual bandits, MAB with budgeted exploration, and MAB with partial monitoring.
 Contextual bandits have been introduced, under various names and models, in \citep{Woodroofe79,bandits-exp3,Wang-sideMAB05,Langford-nips07}, and actively studied since then.
-We follow the formulation from \citep{Langford-nips07} and a long line of subsequent work \cite[e.g.,][]{policy_elim,monster-icml14}.
+We follow the formulation from \citep{Langford-nips07} and a long line of subsequent work \cite[\eg][]{policy_elim,monster-icml14}.
+In MAB with budgeted exploration, algorithm's goal is to predict the best arm in a given number of rounds, and performance is measured via prediction quality rather than cumulative reward \citep{EvenDar-colt02,Tsitsiklis-bandits-04,GuhaMunagala-stoc07,Null-soda09,Bubeck-alt09}.
 In MAB with partial monitoring, auxiliary feedback is revealed in each round along with the reward.
 A historical account for this direction can be found in \citet{CesaBL-book}; see \citet{Bubeck-colt09,Bartok-MathOR14} for examples of more recent progress.
-An important special case of MAB with partial monitoring is ``combinatorial semi-bandits", where in each round the algorithm chooses a subset from some fixed ground set, and the reward for each chosen element is revealed \citep{Gyorgy-jmlr07,Kale-nips10,Audibert-colt11,Wen-icml15}.
-In MAB with budgeted exploration, algorithm's goal is to predict the best arm in a given number of rounds, and performance is measured via prediction quality rather than cumulative reward \citep{EvenDar-colt02,Tsitsiklis-bandits-04,GuhaMunagala-stoc07,Null-soda09,Bubeck-alt09}.
+Important special cases are MAB with graph-structured feedback \citep{Alon-nips13,Alon-colt15}, where choosing an arm would also bring feedback for adjacent arms, and ``combinatorial semi-bandits" \citep{Gyorgy-jmlr07,Kale-nips10,Audibert-colt11,Wen-icml15}, where in each round the algorithm chooses a subset from some fixed ground set, and the reward for each chosen element of this set is revealed.

 Improving the asymptotic regret rate from $\tilde{O}(T^\gamma)$, $\gamma>\tfrac12$ to $\tilde{O}(\sqrt{T})$ and from $\tilde{O}(\sqrt{T})$ to $\polylog(T)$ has been a dominant theme in the literature on regret-minimizing MAB (a through survey is beyond our scope, see \citet{Bubeck-survey12} for background and citations).
 In particular, the improvement from $\tilde{O}(T^{2/3})$ to $\tilde{O}(\sqrt{T})$ regret due to the distinction between fixed and adaptive exploration has been a major theme in \citep{MechMAB-ec09,DevanurK09,DynPricing-ec12}.